Keyboard layout: Dzongkha (Bhutan)

-The Bhutanese Standard for a Dzongkha keyboard layout standardizes the layout for typing Dzongkha, and other languages using the Tibetan script, in Bhutan.
-This standard layout was formulated by the Dzongkha Development Commission and Department of Information Technology in Bhutan.
+The Bhutanese Standard for a Dzongkha keyboard layout standardizes the layout for typing Dzongkha, and other languages using the Tibetan script in Bhutan.
+This layout was developed by the Dzongkha Development Commission and Department of Information Technology in Bhutan.
 The Dzongkha keyboard layout is very easy to learn as the key sequence essentially follows the order of letters in the Dzongkha and Tibetan alphabet.
 The layout has been available in Linux since 2004.

 Inuktitut

 Inuktitut has two similar, though not identical, commonly available keyboard layouts for Windows.
 Both contain a basic Latin layout in its base and shift states, with a few Latin characters in the AltGr shift states.
 The Canadian Aboriginal syllabics can be found in the Capslock and AltGr shift states in both layouts as well.